gaubrey1/celo-ico/README.md

 npm install @openzeppelin/contracts
 ```

-Create a two file inside the `contracts` directory.
+In the `contracts` folder, delete the `Lock.sol` file and create a two new files in the folder.
 The first file should be named `MintifyNft.sol` and the second file named `MintifyToken.sol`.

 - Open the `MintifyNft.sol` and paste the following code